ptti/ptti.github.io/README.md

     states or agents can use to be incorporated into the simulation machinery.
 It does have to be written in [Python].
 We're sorry, it would have taken too long to make this software in [Haskell].

+An [on-line demo] is available for exploring scenarios with interventions like those in the [PTTI paper].

 ## Scaling up epidemiological models with RBM

 This is a collection of models as described in our paper,